Are you looking for an experienced speaker to present a sales training seminar or motivational keynote at your next meeting?

 Key Learning Objectives

-Up-selling and cross-selling can be keys to profit generation for sales representatives and business owners.
-Cross-selling and up-selling are often confused with each other and used synonymously when, in fact, subtle differences between the two types of selling do exist.
+Up selling and cross-selling can be keys to profit generation for sales representatives and business owners.
+Cross-selling and up selling are often confused with each other and used interchangeably when, in fact, subtle differences between the two types of selling do exist.
 Both benefit the business owner who can generate greater profits by offering multiple products related to his or her main product line, or multiple versions of the same product, each with varying degrees of profitability.